From Attack to Protection: Leveraging Watermarking Attack Network for Advanced Add-on Watermarking: Watermarking Attack Network (WAN)

 Existing watermarking methods vary in terms of the watermarking domains and embedding algorithms, so it is difficult to theoretically model MW in a single system.
 Moreover, conventional MW methods incorporate non-differentiable operations, so it is difficult for the neural network to learn directly from these methods even though step-by-step instructions are publicly available.
 We simplify this problem as the watermark signal is added to the original image in the pixel domain, and focus on the noise patterns that are decided by bit information.
 In other words, the residual signal arose by bit 0 insertion $R_{o,w_{0}}= B_o-B_{w_0}$ and the residual signal arisen by bit 1 insertion $R_{o,w_{1}}= B_o-B_{w_1}$, which can be identified by neural networks.
 We hypothesise that the neural network can remove watermark signals in images and insert opposite noise patterns, which causes wrong bit extraction at the watermarking extractor.
 In this case, the attacked image $\tilde{B}_{w_0}$ on $B_{w_0}$ would have similar noise pattern $\tilde{R}_{o,w_{0}}=B_o-\tilde{B}_{w_0}$ to $R_{o,w_{1}}$, for which the one with bit 0 makes.
 The noise pattern $\tilde{R}_{o,w_{1}}$ of the attacked image $\tilde{B}_{w_1}$ on $B_{w_1}$ would be similar to $R_{o,w_{0}}$, in the same way.

-To capture the above observation, watermarking attack loss for the image of size $W\times H$, $\mathcal{L}_{wa}$ is defined as follows: where superscript $i$ refers to pixel location and $N=W\times H$.
+To capture the above observation, watermarking attack loss for the image of size $W\times H$, $\mathcal{L}_{wa}$ is defined as follows:

+where superscript $i$ refers to pixel location and $N=W\times H$.
 The first term of the equation is for deriving the watermark bit 1 inserted in $B_{w_1}$ into 0, and the second term is for deriving bit 0 inserted in $B_{w_0}$ into bit 1.
-As depicted in Fig.~\ref{figure_WAN_framework}, a loss is designed by pairing the residual images before and after going through the WAN according to the inserted bit and reducing the difference between the paired images.
+As depicted in Figure~\ref{figure_WAN_framework}, a loss is designed by pairing the residual images before and after going through the WAN according to the inserted bit and reducing the difference between the paired images.
 Through the $\mathcal{L}_{wa}$, it is possible to add a fine noise-like attack that inverts the actually inserted bit during the process of passing the watermarked images over the WAN.

+In detail, when the watermarking attack loss is changed from residual differences into pixel differences, we found that the speed of convergence gets slower and that the effectiveness of watermarking attack degrades (see Section~\ref{residual_data}).
+This is because the scale and variance of outputs with pixel differences become bigger than the ones with residual differences, which makes WAN training more difficult.
+We chose residual differences for watermarking attack loss, and this study was performed based on signed residual images.